Finding Your Academic(Thesis) Advisor

 1. Take a look at the professor's research interests and the lab’s website, or read a few articles published by the professor.

-2. Email or schedule an individual interview with the professor.
+2. Email the professor to introduce yourself.
+Use a concise, clear subject line and attach your CV.
+Then, schedule an individual interview with the professor.
 You can ask about the ongoing research projects, the expectations in terms of working hours and graduation requirements, and possible topics if you choose to join his/her lab.

-3. Talk with current and former students of the lab to understand the working atmosphere from students’ perspective.
+3. Talk with current and former students of the lab to understand the lab culture, metoring style, and overall environment from students’ perspective.